 Once employees are made aware of the tactics used by cybersecurity professionals, they will become more skeptical and less casual.
 Most are simply unaware of the level of creativity involved in these attacks.

 #2 - Maintain cybersecurity protocols

 Password management is still critical, however.
-Passwords should be at least 8 characters long with a mix of numbers and special characters and changed every 6 – 12 months for maximum security.
+Passwords should be at least 8 characters long with a mix of numbers and special characters.
 Optimum passwords will have a mix of upper and lowercase letters, at least one special character, and one number.

 #3 - Plan for the unexpected